 Lesion Analysis

 We first used MRIcron (Rorden & Brett, 2000; NITRC, 2008) to create descriptive lesion overlap and subtraction lesion plots for all relevant groups.
 Lesion overlap plots are topographies of all patients’ normalised lesion maps.
 Subtraction plots are maps that showcase which areas of the brain exhibit lesions more frequently in one patient group (typically with the cognitive deficit of interest) compared to another one (without the deficit of interest).
 This is done by subtracting the lesion overlap map of the patient group without the deficit from the overlap map of the group that exhibits the deficit in a voxel-wise manner (see de Haan & Karnath, 2018 for an overview).
-The resulting topographies were interpreted by referencing the Brainnetome atlas (Fan et al., 2016).
+The resulting topographies were interpreted by referencing the Brainnetome atlas (Fan et al., 2016; for more details, see 3.3).

-Subsequently, we analysed the voxel-based lesion maps using mass-univariate general linear models (GLMs) with the NiiStat toolbox (NITRC, 2014) to identify voxels, for which damage is associated with a more severe behavioural deficit.
+Subsequently, we analysed the voxel-based lesion maps using mass-univariate general linear models (GLMs) with ‘NiiStat’ (NITRC, 2014) to identify voxels for which damage is associated with a more severe behavioural deficit.
 We performed one-sided tests at p<0.05 and corrected for family-wise errors by employing 5000 permutations with maximum statistic permutation (Nichols & Holmes, 2002).

 At first, we analysed it for the entire patient sample to identify damage to which voxels is generally associated with more severe symptoms.
-Then, we repeated the analysis separately for the female and male patient sample, to investigate if different clusters of voxels are associated with neglect severity in women and men.
+Then, we repeated the analysis separately for the female and male patient subsamples, to investigate if different clusters of voxels are associated with neglect severity in women and men.

-Whole-brain Disconnectivity Mapping
+Whole-Brain Disconnectivity Mapping

-To identify which WM tracts were damaged by the focal stroke-induced lesions, we used the Lesion Quantification Toolkit (LQT; Griffis et al., 2021).
+To identify which WM tracts were damaged by the focal stroke-induced lesions, we used the ‘Lesion Quantification Toolkit’ (LQT; Griffis et al., 2021).
 Based on a patient’s lesion map, the LQT creates individual WM disconnectivity topographies by identifying all fibres in a given WM tract that intersect the lesioned area.
 To this end, we used the HCP-842 tract-wise connectome atlas, which includes 70 WM tracts and is distributed with the LQT (Yeh et al., 2018).

-More specifically, the LQT embeds the binary lesion map as a region-of-interest (ROI) into the tractography atlas and filters to all fibres in a given WM tract that run through the lesioned area.
+More specifically, the LQT embeds the binary lesion map as a region-of-interest (ROI) into the tractography atlas and filters all fibres in a given WM tract that run through the lesioned area.
 These fibres are considered “disconnected streamlines”, which are then compared to the total number of fibres/streamlines of their associated WM tract to estimate how severely disconnected that WM tract is.
 The resulting topographies describe the percentage of disconnected fibres for every WM voxel and allow the topographical assessment of a lesion’s impact on whole-brain connectivity.

-We additionally used the NiiStat toolbox (NITRC, 2014) to investigate if damage to a specific WM tract was significantly associated with more severe behavioural deficits.
-As already described in Section 3.1. for the voxel-based lesion-symptom mapping, we repeated this analysis three time: for the whole patient sample, for the female patients and for the male patients, separately.
+We additionally used the NiiStat toolbox (NITRC, 2014) to investigate if damage to a specific WM voxel was significantly associated with more severe behavioural deficits.
+As already described in Section 3.1. for the voxel-based lesion-symptom mapping, we repeated this analysis three times: for the whole patient sample, for the female patients and for the male patients, separately.

 Region-to-Region Disconnectivity